easegress-io/easegress/doc/reference/filters.md

     - [headertojson.HeaderMap](#headertojsonheadermap)
     - [headerlookup.HeaderSetterSpec](#headerlookupHeaderSetterSpec)

 A Filter is a request/response processor.
 Multiple filters can be orchestrated together to form a pipeline, each filter returns a string result after it finishes processing the input request/response.
-An empty result means the input was successfully processed by the current filter and can go forward to the next filter in the pipeline, while a non-empty result means the pipeline or preceding filter need to take extra action.
+An empty result means the input was successfully processed by the current filter and can go forward to the next filter in the pipeline, while a non-empty result means the pipeline or preceding filter needs to take extra action.

 ## Proxy

-The Proxy filter is a proxy of backend service.
+The Proxy filter is a proxy of the backend service.

 Below is one of the simplest Proxy configurations, it forward requests to `http://127.0.0.1:9095`.